Mayangabbin/veeva-assignment/README.md

 ### Architecture Explained:

 **Amazon Route 53-** routes user requests to CloudFront CDN using a DNS record.
-Amazon Cognito – manages authentication and authorization and handles user sign-up, sign-in, and access control for the application.
+**Amazon Cognito-** manages authentication and authorization and handles user sign-up, sign-in, and access control for the application.
-Amazon Cloudfront-  a CDN that delivers the application’s front-end content using edge locations for low latency and high availability.
+**Amazon Cloudfront-** a CDN that delivers the application’s front-end content using edge locations for low latency and high availability.
-Amazon API Gateway – manages API requests, routing them to the backend API pods and handling authentication, authorization, and rate limiting.
+**Amazon API Gateway-** manages API requests, routing them to the backend API pods and handling authentication, authorization, and rate limiting.
-ALB – an Amazon Load Balancer connected to public subnets in both AZ's for distributing traffic to front-end pods.
+**ALB-** an Amazon Load Balancer connected to public subnets in both AZ's for distributing traffic to front-end pods.

 The infrastructure includes two Availability Zones for high availability and disaster recovery.
 In each AZ, there is:
 - a public subnet for the ALB
 - a private subnet for the EKS node group
 - a private subnet for RDS

 For the EKS cluster, I have chosen to use a node group instead of Fargate for greater flexibility, including node auto-scaling and control over the underlying infrastructure.